apache/spark/docs/sql-ref-syntax-ddl-alter-table.md

 * **COLUMNS ( col_spec )**

-    Specifies the columns to be added.
+    Specifies the column to be altered or be changed.

 * **alterColumnAction**